Skip to main content

 Need help choosing a Medicare plan?
 Keep these things in mind:

 • Costs — How much can you afford to pay each month?
 Or for specific services?
-Costs can vary between Original Medicare and Medicare Advantage.
+Medicare costs can vary between Original Medicare and Medicare Advantage.
 It can also vary between individual Medicare Advantage plans.

 • Access to providers — Check and see if the providers you want are in network.
 Remember networks can change.
 Original Medicare allows you to use any hospitals or doctors that accept Medicare.

 • The care you need — If you need care like vision or hearing, does your plan provide coverage for it?
-Many Medicare Advantage plans offer coverage for this kind of care.
+Many Medicare Advantage plans offer coverage for dental, vision and hearing care.

 • The condition of your health — Do you have chronic conditions or other ongoing issues?
 You’ll want to consider the chances you’ll need care.
 Original Medicare has no out-of-pocket maximum, so repeated care may become more expensive.